This site participates in the Amazon EU Associates Programme. By purchasing through our links, you support our editorial work at no extra cost to you.

 Polaroid has had a turbulent few decades — bankruptcy, acquisition, rebirth.
 The company that invented instant photography in the 1940s has long coasted on its legacy without genuinely innovating.
 The Now and Now+ were decent but limited cameras aimed squarely at the consumer segment.

 The I-2 marks a departure.
-Launched in late 2023, it is the first truly premium Polaroid in decades.
-The ambition is clear: offer a serious creative tool for photographers who want the control and predictability that instant cameras have not provided since the SX-70 era of the 1970s.
+Launched in late 2023, it is the first truly premium Polaroid since the SX-70 era of the 1970s.
+The ambition is clear: offer a serious creative tool for photographers who want the control and predictability that instant cameras have not provided in decades.

 The price point — around $600 — is unprecedented in modern instant photography.
 That is four times a Now Gen 2 and seven times an Instax Mini 12.
 Polaroid is betting on a niche of enthusiasts willing to pay a premium for the best possible instant experience.